harmochiky/mysql-ease/README.md

 DELETE FROM users WHERE id = 1

-These are just a few examples of the query types supported by mysql-easy.
+These are just a few examples of the query types supported by mysql-ease.
 You can explore more advanced features and query customization options in the comprehensive API Reference.

 Executing Queries
-mysql-easy provides a promise-based API for executing queries asynchronously.
+mysql-ease provides a promise-based API for executing queries asynchronously.
 You can use the query() method to execute a built query.
 Here's an example:

 const mysqleasy = new MysqlEasy();